lg/osrun/README.md

   ZA-->ZB
 ```

-Communication between the QEMU VM and the Docker container is done via the QEMU Agent and a QEMU-started Samba server (available in the host container in `/tmp/qemu-status` or in the VM in `\\10.0.2.4\qemu`).
+Communication between the QEMU VM and the Docker container is done via Netcat (ncat in particular).
+A variety of other options were explored like ssh, QEMU Agent, WinRM and WMIC, but most options don't make Desktop-interactivity possible (so you can't launch things like web browsers or Notepad, etc).
 During installation and execution, multiple debugging services are started (you'll need to forward these ports using Docker if you want to use them outside the container):
 - a noVNC HTTP server is started on port `8000` to view the VM's display,
 - the raw QEMU-run VNC server is also available on port `5950` (not compatible with Apple Screen Sharing) if you don't prefer noVNC,
-- the QEMU Monitor (ie. command-line interface) is available on port `55556` (supported commands are [here](https://qemu-project.gitlab.io/qemu/system/monitor.html)), and
+- the QEMU Monitor (ie. command-line interface) is available on port `55556` (supported commands are [here](https://qemu-project.gitlab.io/qemu/system/monitor.html)),
-- the QEMU Guest Agent is available on port `44444` (its JSON protocol is [here](https://qemu.readthedocs.io/en/latest/interop/qemu-ga-ref.html)).
+- the QEMU Guest Agent is available on port `44444` (its JSON protocol is [here](https://qemu.readthedocs.io/en/latest/interop/qemu-ga-ref.html)) and
+- the Ncat agent is available on port `5454` to send raw commandline commands.

 ```mermaid
 flowchart LR